ImAKappa/pftp/docs/1-Getting-Started/02_development.md

     Even if you don't understand most of it, please read [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html).
     The blog post is aimed at people interested in professional software development.
 That may or may not be you, but all I want you to get out of it is that learning to code will take time and effort, so don't worry if you feel it's taking a long time for you get the hang of Python.
 We're all in the same boat!

-## Solving Problems with Code
+## 🔨 Solving Problems with Code

 It's important to have a good grasp of the problem you're trying to solve with Python (or knowing if you even need Python at all!).
 In his book, "Code Complete", Steve McConnell laid out a few key components of the development process[^1]:

-[^1]: The full software development process is much lengthier and much more involved, but for a beginner programmer it may be a bit intimidating
+[^1]: The full software development process is much lengthier and much more involved, but this list is good enough for most of the software you write as beginner Python programmer

 | Part of Process | Description |
 | --- | --- |